pratham-punjabi/Diet-Dash/README.md

 Feel free to fork the project and suggest improvements!
 Open issues or submit pull requests to contribute.

+This project was collaboratively developed by Pratham Punjabi and [@Prathamporwal](https://github.com/Prathamporwal).

 ---

 ## 📬 Contact